thomasstep/authentication-service/README.md

   - Check for user conflicts
   - Create unverified item and send verification email
   - Response: no content
-- `GET /applications/{applicationId}/users`
-  - Response: list of user emails
 - `GET /applications/{applicationId}/users/verification`
   - Verify a new user
-  - Does not required an API key
+  - Does not require an API key
   - Payload:
     ```
     ?token=asdf